Luciano Moggi: Moggi's reactions

-About the allegations of alterated leagues, Moggi responded: "There's only one reality.
+About the allegations of altered leagues, Moggi responded: "There's only one reality.
 When I was at Juve, we won two consecutive league titles at most.
 From 2000 to 2004, they were won by Lazio, Milan, and Roma.
 Lazio won because of the flood at the stadium with a 74-minute suspension of the [Perugia–Juventus] match.
 This was something that never happened before.
 Roma also won thanks to the Nakata case.
-They made us lose championships for irregular things, at that moment Juve was the weak side."
+They made us lose leagues for irregular things, at that moment Juve was the weak side."
 In regards to the controversial 2000 Perugia–Juventus match, to which he regretted not having the team retire and go home, Moggi criticized the match's referee Pierluigi Collina.
 Collina was particularly liked before and during Calciopoli by Milan's and Rome's clubs, had the same Milan's sponsor, and secretly met with Galliani, who selected him as referee designator due to being Lega Calcio president, at Milan's Leonardo Meani's restaurant.
 While he would be unaffected by Calciopoli, he was found to be close to Milan, of which he shared the same sponsor (Opel) without the consent of the FIGC's then-referee association president Tullio Lanese, leading to his resignement and retirement, after which he said he was a Lazio supporter.
 Observers agree that rules were violated.
-Moggi said: "I was accused of being the great manipulator in football, so explain to me how I managed to lose a championship by playing the decisive match in a pool.
+Moggi said: "I was accused of being the great manipulator in football, so explain to me how I managed to lose a league by playing the decisive match in a pool.
 The truth is that Juve should have left, instead we remained there at the mercy of those who decided and when we took the field we were no longer there.
 [Collina] certainly spoke to someone on the phone: who it was, we will never know.
 I'm just saying that by regulation the suspension can't last more than 45 minutes: instead Collina waited almost double."
 In later years, he further commented: "As it happens, it then comes out of the wiretaps that Collina goes to talk to Galliani and says: 'I will come at midnight, I enter the back door so they don't see me.'
 If Milan couldn't win, they didn't want Juventus to win either."
-Carlo Ancelotti, Juventus coach from 1999 to 2001 and Milan coach at the time of Calciopoli, testified in 2010 that he found the Perugia match to be "an odd fact".
+Carlo Ancelotti, Juventus coach from 1999 to 2001 and Milan coach at the time of Calciopoli, testified in 2010 that he found the Perugia match to be the only odd fact.